12 Highest Paying Public Health Jobs in 2023

 What are the Requirements to Become a Health and Safety Engineer?

-Depending on where they work, some health and safety engineers require licensure.
-College graduates will need to pass their Fundamentals of Engineering exam.
-Then, after suitable work experience is gained, they’ll need to pass their Professional Engineering exam.
-Additional certifications that prove essential for advanced jobs include the Certified Safety Professional certification from the Board of Certified Safety Professionals and Certified Industrial Hygienist certification from the American Board of Industrial Hygiene.
+Additional certifications that may prove essential for career advancement include the Certified Safety Professional certification from the Board of Certified Safety Professionals and the Certified Industrial Hygienist certification from the American Board of Industrial Hygiene.

 What is the Job Outlook for a Health and Safety Engineer?

-Employment prospects for health and safety engineers are expected to grow at about the same rate as all jobs in the U.S. The BLS projects overall employment for health and safety engineers to grow 4% from 2019 to 2029.
+Employment prospects for health and safety engineers are expected to grow at about the same rate as all jobs in the U.S. The BLS projects employment for health and safety engineers to grow 4% by 2032.

-How Much Does a Health and Safety Engineer?
+How Much Does a Health and Safety Engineer Make?

 Learn More